 A good mailing list is the foundation your email marketing efforts will stand on.
-Unfortunately, building a good mailing list that performs can be an uphill climb, but done the right way, it will be worth it for your business.
+Unfortunately, building a good mailing list that performs can be an uphill climb, but if done the right way, it will be worth it for your business.

 According to the DMA, the average email subscriber is worth $37.44.
 Depending on the exchange rate, that translates to a lot of value in rand terms or any other currency.
 This could explain why Litmus finds a return on investment for email marketing to be 380%, significantly higher than the conservative 124% marketers attach to it.

-The most organic places to build your email list is your other online assets.
+The most organic place to build your email list is your other online assets.
 People who visit there show a willingness to interact with you, and they may be easier to convince to leave their email details.

 A few well-placed subscription forms could help you build a great list fast.
 Just be sure to only include important fields in your forms.
 The more fields there are, the less likely you are to get sign-ups.
 Additionally, avoid auto sign-ups.
 Give your audience the opportunity to opt-in to a newsletter even if there’s a process that requires their email address.